 A new uneasiness that is part evolutionary, part discovery, and part diabolic has taken hold.
 Infectious agents once conquered have shown resistance to established therapy, such as multiresistant Mycobacterium tuberculosis, and diseases, such as acquired immunodeficiency syndrome (AIDS), have emerged.
 The spectrum of infection has widened, with discoveries that organisms earlier thought to be harmless can cause disease under certain circumstances.
 Who could have guessed that Helicobacter pylori, not even mentioned in the first edition of this book (1984), would be the major cause of gastric and duodenal ulcers and an officially declared carcinogen?
 Finally, bioterrorist forces have unearthed two previously controlled infectious diseases—anthrax and smallpox—and threatened their distribution as agents of biological warfare.
 For students of medicine, understanding the fundamental basis of infectious diseases has more relevance than ever.

 The science of medical microbiology dates back to the pioneering studies of Pasteur and Koch, who isolated specific agents and proved that they could cause disease by introducing the experimental method.
 The methods they developed lead to the first golden age of microbiology (1875-1910), when many bacterial diseases and the organisms responsible for them were defined.
 These efforts, combined with work begun by Semmelweis and Lister, which showed how these diseases spread, led to the great advances in public health that initiated the decline in disease and death.
-In the first half of the 20th century, scientists studied the structure, physiology, and genetics of microbes in detail and began to answer questions relating to the links between specific microbial properties and ...
+In the first half of the 20th century, scientists studied the structure, physiology, and genetics of microbes in detail and began to answer questions relating to the links between specific microbial properties and disease. ...